pet-informatica-uem/site-pet-backend/checklist.md

 - [ ] Test for DOM based Cross Site Scripting
 - [ ] Test for Cross Site Flashing
 - [ ] Test for HTML Injection
-- [ ] Test for SQL Injection
-- [ ] Test for SOQL Injection
-- [ ] Test for LDAP Injection
-- [ ] Test for ORM Injection
-- [ ] Test for XML Injection
-- [ ] Test for XXE Injection
-- [ ] Test for SSI Injection
-- [ ] Test for XPath Injection
-- [ ] Test for XQuery Injection
 - [ ] Test for IMAP/SMTP Injection
-- [ ] Test for Code Injection
-- [ ] Test for Expression Language Injection
-- [ ] Test for Command Injection
-- [ ] Test for Overflow (Stack, Heap and Integer)
 - [ ] Test for Format String
-- [ ] Test for incubated vulnerabilities
+- [x] Test for incubated vulnerabilities
-- [ ] Test for HTTP Splitting/Smuggling
-- [ ] Test for HTTP Verb Tampering
-- [ ] Test for Open Redirection
-- [ ] Test for Local File Inclusion
-- [ ] Test for Remote File Inclusion
-- [ ] Compare client-side and server-side validation rules
-- [ ] Test for NoSQL injection
+- [x] Test for NoSQL injection
-- [ ] Test for HTTP parameter pollution
+- [x] Test for HTTP parameter pollution
-- [ ] Test for auto-binding
+- [x] Test for auto-binding
-- [ ] Test for Mass Assignment
+- [x] Test for Mass Assignment
-- [ ] Test for NULL/Invalid Session Cookie
+- [x] Test for NULL/Invalid Session Cookie

 ### <a name="Denial">Denial of Service</a>
 - [ ] Test for anti-automation
 - [ ] Test for account lockout
 - [ ] Test for HTTP protocol DoS
-- [ ] Test for SQL wildcard DoS

 ### <a name="Business">Business Logic</a>